27. North West London

 - Increased integration of health care;

-- Reduce health inequalities and unequal outcomes for the top three killers: cancer, heart diseases and respiratory illness;
+- To reduce health inequalities and unequal outcomes for the top three killers: cancer, heart diseases and respiratory illness;

-- Reduce unfair variation in the management of long-term conditions – diabetes, cardio vascular disease and respiratory disease.
+- To reduce unfair variation in the management of long-term conditions – diabetes, cardio vascular disease and respiratory disease;

 - Overall the STP aims to move care from an acute setting into the community.

 The STP plan itself does not include details on how the deficit will be eliminated, the impact on bed numbers and workforce number changes.

 Primary Care plans: The STP involves the development of a network of local service hubs, from which primary care and other community services can be delivered.

 (Charing Cross Hospital: continued from above) The plan is that most of the cut services could be picked up by the community, although how this would work in practice remains unclear.
 The remaining services would be a series of outpatient and GP clinics, X-ray and CT scans, a pharmacy and an urgent care centre for “minor injuries and illnesses”.

 (Continued from above) The campaign group Save Our Hospitals says it has seen a North West London Delivery Plan for the STP, which claims: